mvngu/haskyll/doc/decide_function.md

 $$

 where $\Delta = b^2 - 4ac$.
 The expression $\Delta = b^2 - 4ac$ is a setup or
 auxiliary expression to help us parse the quadratic formula.
+By the way, note the way we used the word "where" as a preliminary to the definition of the discriminant $\Delta$ and how the role of "where" corresponds to the Haskell keyword [`where`][where].

 <!-- prettier-ignore-start -->
 Finally, let's examine the program